Male Bonding (band)

-Male Bonding is an English indie/noise rock band.
-The group released their debut album, Nothing Hurts, on 11 May 2010.
+Male Bonding were an English indie/noise rock band.
+Sub Pop released their debut album, Nothing Hurts, on 11 May 2010 and the follow-up Endless Now on 29 August 2011.
+The group disbanded in 2015 and posthumously self-released their final record, Headache in 2016.

 History

-Based in London, England Male Bonding is composed of John Arthur Webb (vocals, guitar), Kevin Hendrick (vocals, bass) and Robin Silas Christian (drums).
-Webb and Hendrick formerly played together in the noise rock band Pre and met Christian whilst working in a record shop.
-Their first show was at a house party called "RAGE!" in May 2008.
-The band shared several releases before signing to the Sub Pop label in July 2009.
+Based in London, England Male Bonding was composed of John Arthur Webb (vocals, guitar), Kevin Hendrick (vocals, bass) and Robin Christian (drums).
+Webb and Hendrick formerly played together in the noise rock band Pre and met Bullet Union drummer, Christian, whilst working in a record shop.
+Their first show was at a house party in Maidstone called "RAGE!" in May 2008.
+The band ran the label, Paradise Vendors Inc, and shared several cassette and 7-inch record releases before signing to the Sub Pop label in July 2009.
 Their first release for the label was a split 7-inch single with Dum Dum Girls titled "Pay for Me / Before It's Gone" and released on Record Store Day 2010.

 Their first full-length album, Nothing Hurts, received generally positive reviews from several music sites, including The Guardian, and Pitchfork Media who placed it in their 'Best New Music' category.
 Brooklyn band Vivian Girls appear on the track "Worse to Come".
 In 2011, it was chosen for the shortlist of The Guardian's First Album awards.

-During 2010 the band collaborated on a song with Rivers Cuomo.
+During 2010 the band collaborated on a song with Rivers Cuomo of Weezer and toured with Best Coast, Dum Dum Girls, Vivian Girls, Smith Westerns and The Soft Pack.